125+ web files in a constantly

 Grape Bay beach

-One of two Hungry Bay beaches, this one at the very end of Tribe Road
+Two views of a Hungry Bay beach, this one at the very end of Tribe Road

 If you go by land instead of by water, there are some charming coastline areas nearby to explore to the south east.
 Walk along the cliffs, for superb ocean views (but no beaches).
 Also in the area, at the entrance to the bay and via a bit of a climb of a cliff for the agile, is the old ruin of Hungry Bay Fort, one of the many tiny coastal batteries used in early colonial days by British Army soldiers to guard Bermuda against invasion by Spain, France and the USA.